sjaitly13/task-reminder-cli/README.md

 MIT License - see LICENSE file for details

-## Demo

-Watch our demo video showing the CLI in action: [Demo Video Link]

 ---

-Built with ❤️ using Python, MongoDB, and modern CLI practices by [Sarish Jaitly](https://github.com/sjaitly13).
+Built with ❤️ using Python, MongoDB, and modern CLI practices by [Sarisha Jaitly](https://github.com/sjaitly13).